 Accidents happen!
 Being extra prepared is never a bad idea.
 Get emergency contraception in order to terminate an accidental pregnancy.
 Also, know that Plan B and its generics do NOT work for individuals with a BMI of 26 or greater.
 The IUD also acts as effective birth control to block pregnancy ahead of an accident.
 There are two types: hormonal IUDs (Mirena, Liletta, Kylena, Skyla) and copper IUDs (Paraguard).
 Buying emergency contraception or getting an IUD as soon as possible are effective ways to prevent pregnancy from occurring, especially as demand increases due to predicted restricted access to abortion.

 Consider Skipping Placebo Birth Control Pills

 Consider skipping the placebo pills (a.k.a those that don’t contain hormones) and taking the active pills continuously.
-When there is no drop in hormones, bleeding will not occur, which is not only convenient, but also beneficial for your health.
+When there is no drop in hormones, bleeding will not occur, which is not only convenient but also beneficial for your health.
 Skipping your period decreases your risk of developing ovarian & endometrial cancer.
-Additionally, the fewer period products you use, the less you contribute to landfill.
+Additionally, the fewer period products you use, the less you contribute to landfills.

 In order to stand together against abortion restrictions and oppose a legal challenge to Roe v Wade: